Mechasparrow/mechasparrow.github.io/_posts/2018-05-30-how-i-organize-my-tasks-for-the-day.markdown

 # The System

 I use this text editor on occasion called Emacs.
 Within Emacs they have special modes/plugins.
-One of the modes are called **org mode**.
+One of the modes are called [org mode](https://orgmode.org/).
 With in Org Mode you can do you can write notes/agendas/todos and so much more

 # How is this system used